TAP4LLM: Table Provider on Sampling, Augmenting, and Packing Semi-structured Data for Large Language Model Reasoning: Additional Experiment Settings

 In this paper, we mainly focus on tabular reasoning with two major tasks: TQA \& TFV.
 We conduct experiments on five typical datasets and the distribution of the datasets can be found in Table~\ref{tab:dataset_distribution}.
 In addition, to extend our work to databases containing table structures, we also set up ~\ours{} on Spider ~\cite{yu2018spider} dataset.
-Specifically, we use: (1) \textbf{SQA}, which is constructed by decomposing a subset of a highly compositional dataset, WTQ~\cite{dataset_wikitq}.
-The dataset consists of 1,288 unique queries corresponding to 432 tables, with each table having 18.5 rows and 6.4 columns on average; (2) \textbf{HybridQA}, which is designed as a large-scale multi-hop question-answering dataset over heterogeneous information of both structured tabular and unstructured textual forms.
+Specifically, we use: (1) \textbf{SQA}~\cite{dataset_sqa}, which is constructed by decomposing a subset of a highly compositional dataset, WTQ~\cite{dataset_wikitq}.
+The dataset consists of 1,288 unique queries corresponding to 432 tables, with each table having 18.5 rows and 6.4 columns on average; (2) \textbf{HybridQA}~\cite{dataset_hybridqa}, which is designed as a large-scale multi-hop question-answering dataset over heterogeneous information of both structured tabular and unstructured textual forms.
 The dataset consists of 6,268 unique questions and each question is aligned with a Wikipedia table.
 Compared to the SQA dataset, HybridQA has shorter column numbers, which facilitates the understanding of the table's structure boundaries.
-(3) \textbf{ToTTo} is a high-quality English table-to-text dataset.
+(3) \textbf{ToTTo}~\cite{dataset_totto} is a high-quality English table-to-text dataset.
 It proposes a controlled generation task that involves synthesizing a one-sentence description given a Wikipedia table and a set of highlighted table cells.
 The dataset contains 8,026 samples, each comprising a Wikipedia table with highlighted cells.
 Each table contains 16 rows and 6 columns on average.
-(4) \textbf{FEVEROUS} is a fact verification dataset over structured information.
+(4) \textbf{FEVEROUS}~\cite{dataset_feverous} is a fact verification dataset over structured information.
 The dataset consists of 1,322 verified claims.
 Each claim is annotated with evidence in the form of sentences and cells from tables in Wikipedia.
 Each annotation also includes a label indicating whether the evidence supports, refutes, or does not provide enough information to make a decision.
 Each table contains 26.3 rows and 5.5 columns on average.
-(5) \textbf{TabFact} is another fact verification dataset where the tables are extracted from Wikipedia and the sentences are composed by crowd workers.
+(5) \textbf{TabFact}~\cite{dataset_tabfact} is another fact verification dataset where the tables are extracted from Wikipedia and the sentences are composed by crowd workers.
 Compared to the FEVEROUS dataset, TabFact encompasses a larger number of samples and each table has fewer rows, has 14 rows per table on average.
-(6) \textbf{Spider} is a semantic parsing text-to-SQL dataset across multiple domains.
-The dataset consists of 10,181 questions and 5,693 unique complex SQL queries on 200 databases with multiple tables.